-\paragraph{Feature Representation-based Transfer} The higher-level representation criterion is generally used for this problem.
-Two different scenarios are considered among the literature.
+\paragraph{Higher-level Representation} The higher-level representation approach is generally used for this problem.
+Two different scenarios are considered in literature.

-The first scenario is that only the label spaces between source and target datasets are different.
-Since there are no labels in the target training set, the unseen class information is generally gained from a higher level semantic space shared between datasets.
-Some research uses Web search the semantic representation linking the different label spaces~\cite{Zheng2009,Hu2011}.
-For example, \citeN{Zheng2009} assume that there is no labels in the target data, but the number of activities and names of activities are known and the source activities and the target activities have some kind of relationship.
-They bridge between the activities in two domains by learning a similarity function in the text feature space (word vectors) via Web search.
-Then they train a weighted SVM model with different probabilistic confidence weights learned from the similarity function.
-Some other research assumes the shared human-specified high-level semantic space (i.e. attributes~\cite{Palatucci2009}, or text descriptions~\cite{Reed2016}) between datasets.
-Given a defined attribute or text description ontology, each class can be represented by a vector in the semantic space.
-However, the attribute annotations or text descriptions are expansive to acquire.
-The attributes are substituted by the visual similarity and data distribution information in transductive settings~\cite{Li2015,Zhang2015,Zhang2016a,Zhang2016b}, where the target domain data of unseen classes are required in the training stage to learn the model.
-Another strategy learns the semantic space by borrowing the large and unrestricted, but freely available, text corpora (i.e. Wikipedia) to derive a word vector space~\cite{Frome2013,Mikolov2013,Socher2013}.
-The related work on semantic space (i.e. attributes, text descriptions, or word vector) will be further discussed in Section~\ref{sec:HETELzero}, since the target data are generally not required when the semantic space is involved.
+The first scenario assumes that only the label spaces between datasets are disjoint while the distribution shift is not considered.
+Since no labelled target data are available, the unseen class information is generally gained from a higher level semantic space shared between datasets.
+For example, some research assumes that the human-specified high-level semantic space (e.g. attributes \cite{Palatucci2009}, or text descriptions \cite{Reed2016}) shared between datasets are available.
+Given a defined attribute or text description ontology, a vector in the semantic space can be used for representing each class.
+However, it is expensive to acquire the attribute annotations or text descriptions.
+Hence, to avoid human involved annotations, another strategy learns the semantic space by borrowing the large and unrestricted, but freely available, text corpora (e.g. Wikipedia) to derive a word vector space \cite{Frome2013,Mikolov2013,Socher2013}.
+The related work on semantic space (e.g. attributes, text descriptions, or word vector) will be further discussed in Section~\ref{sec:HETELzero}, since the target data are generally not required when the semantic space is involved.